 In addition to my druidic pursuits, she is very committed to the bardic arts and to creative expression working in conjunction with the living earth.
 One expression is her writings here on the Druid’s Garden blog.

 Her second major expression of the bardic arts in the realm of the visual arts.
 She currently creates many kinds of art (watercolors, jewelry, ceramics, leatherworking, handmade paints) and wildcrafted functional crafts (handmade papers, inks, handmade watercolors).
 I am a generational artist, having been first trained by my parents, Mark and Bonnie, who both had careers as artists.
-She is currently pursuing a certificate in Botanical Art and Illustration through Phipps Conservatory in Pittsburgh.
-Beyond that, most of her experiences are self-taught!
-You can find my work on Instagram (@druidsgardenart) or at www.druidsgardenart.com.
+Since 2019, she has been pursuing her certificate in Botanical Art and Illustration through Phipps Conservatory in Pittsburgh.
+You can find her work on Instagram (@druidsgardenart) or at www.druidsgardenart.com.

 About the Druid’s Garden Blog